onomono-design/2025-05-11-XR-PLAYER/README.md

 The "Recenter" button in the top bar helps users reset their view, with behavior that adapts to the device type:

-- **On Desktop**: Resets the camera rotation to its initial values (0, -90, 0), returning to the starting view regardless of current orientation.
+- **On Desktop**: Resets the camera rotation to its initial values (0, 0, 0), returning to the starting view regardless of current orientation.
+- **On Mobile**: Establishes a new reference coordinate system based on the user's current orientation:
-- **On Mobile**: Adjusts the videosphere rotation to match the current device orientation, effectively making the direction the user is currently facing the new "front" direction.
-This is particularly useful when physical device rotation has left the user disoriented.
+  - Captures the current device orientation and view direction
+  - Makes the direction the user is currently facing the new "front" (0,0,0) direction
+  - Resets all internal tracking to consider this the new forward reference point
+  - This is particularly useful when:
+    - The user has physically rotated and needs to re-establish what "forward" means
+    - The user wants to create a more comfortable viewing position
+    - Device orientation tracking has drifted or become misaligned
+    - The user wants to avoid uncomfortable physical positions while exploring the 360° content

 #### Implementation Details

 The recenter functionality is implemented through the `camera-recenter` A-Frame component and includes:

 - **Initialization Safeguards**: The component includes delayed initialization and multiple fallback mechanisms to ensure it works even if the A-Frame scene isn't fully loaded.
-- **Device Detection**: Automatically uses different recentering approaches based on device type.
+- **Device Detection**: Automatically uses different recentering approaches based on device type:
+  - Desktop: Simple rotation reset to predefined values
+  - Mobile: Dynamic reference point creation based on current orientation
+- **Orientation Handling**:
+  - On mobile, the component captures the current world rotation
+  - It then resets the camera to (0,0,0) and adjusts the videosphere to compensate
+  - This maintains the visual scene but establishes a new coordinate system
 - **Fallback Methods**: If the component isn't available, falls back to basic camera rotation reset.
 - **Event-Based Architecture**: Uses a custom 'recenter' event for better compatibility with A-Frame's entity-component system.